Features and Usage Scenarios

 Search

 This example demonstrates how to search for records in your local directory using various filters and query parameters.
-The search functionality allows you to find records based on specific attributes like name, version, skills, locators, and extensions using structured query filters with wildcard support.
+The search functionality allows you to find records based on specific attributes like name, version, skills, locators, domains and modules using structured filters with wildcard support.
 All searches are case insensitive.

 Search operations leverage an SQLite database for efficient record indexing and querying,